How to Talk about Goals in English

 Go the extra mile

-If you go the extra mile, then you are ready and willing to invest a lot into something to reach your goal.
+If you go the extra mile, then you are ready and willing to invest a great deal in something to reach your goal.

-- Employees who are ready to go the extra mile will be able to grow in our company.
+• Employees who are willing to go the extra mile will have opportunities to grow within our company.

-To reach for the stars means to set your goals very high; to be ambitious.
+To reach for the stars means setting your goals very high and being ambitious.

-- When chasing your dreams you’ll have to overcome many obstacles, but stick to your path and always try to reach for the stars.
+• When chasing your dreams, you’ll have to overcome many obstacles, but stay true to your path and always strive to reach for the stars.

 How to talk about goals in English